Encrypted Computing

 Overview

-The goal of this research is to develop new computer architectures that enable encrypted computation for IoT netwoks.
+The goal of this research is to develop novel computing systems that enable encrypted computation for IoT netwoks.
 Consider a network of sensors collecting private data and utilizing a more robust edge device to perform functions such as DNN inference.
 Recent advances in theoretical cryptography have shown the feasibility of Fully Homomorphic Encryption (FHE) which would allow the edge device to perform privacy preserving computation directly on encrypted data.
 Unfortunately, a single FHE ciphertext includes thousands of values and encrypted operations are orders-of-magnitude more expensive than their standard counterparts.
-My work addresses these exciting challenges at a hardware level by exploring novel architectures and memory systems that operate within the constrained context of IoT devices.
+My work addresses these exciting challenges at both a software and hardware level by exploring clever algorithms and efficient architectures that operate within the constrained context of IoT devices.

 Unary Positional Computing